amannn/action-semantic-pull-request/README.md

             The subject "{subject}" found in the pull request title "{title}" didn't match the configured pattern.
 Please ensure that the subject doesn't start with an uppercase character.
+          # Configure custom regex that will be passed to conventional-commits-parser.
+          # This can be used to specify different required format of the title.
+          # The correspondence is used to define what capturing group of headerPattern captures what header part.
+          # The example values are the default.
+          # For more details see: https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser#headerpattern
+          headerPattern: '^(\w*)(?:\(([\w$.\-*/ ]*)\))?: (.*)$'
+          headerPatternCorrespondence: type, scope, subject
           # For work-in-progress PRs you can typically use draft pull requests
           # from GitHub.
 However, private repositories on the free plan don't have
           # this option and therefore this action allows you to opt-in to using the